What is water clarity?

 Important to know

-River water clarity is “correlated” with flow.
+River water clarity is strongly correlated with flow.
 As flow increases it leads to more and larger suspended sediment particles, resulting in clarity decreasing.
-Due to the close relationship between clarity and flow, analyses of long-term trends are ideally done using flow adjusted data.
+Due to the close relationship between clarity and flow, analyses of long-term trends for clarity are ideally done using flow adjusted data.

 Where do I find more information?